brisbanemakerspace/bms-wiki/tools/other/hand-tools.md

 # Specifications
 **Induction Class:** 🟢 Green Tool (No Induction Required)

+# Induction Process
+🟢 These tools do not require an induction to use.
+If you'd like some help operating something for the first time, feel free to book an appointment for an induction.

+To book an **optional** induction, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

 # How to use
 Use any relevant PPE such as eye glasses or gloves, depending on the tool and risks of how you're using it.
 If in doubt, please ask staff.